The Month That Was in Baseball: April 2021

 Cleveland’s Yu Chang is a late-game replacement against the White Sox and makes no errors in his short time at first base, which is a relief after the online abuse he absorbed earlier in the day following his throwing error the day before that brought home the winning run for Chicago.
 The Taiwanese-born Chang shows reporters racist tweets aimed at him, which fortunately are heavily outweighed by anti-racist responses from just about everyone else.
 Still, it shows just how far we still are from being a truly civilized culture.

-The Mariners paid James Paxton $8.5 million for a one-year return to Seattle—and now it appears the money is not a good invetsment.
+The Mariners paid James Paxton $8.5 million for a one-year return to Seattle—and now it appears the money was not a good invetsment.
 The 32-year-old southpaw, who spent the previous two years with the Yankees, is undergoing season-ending surgery on his left elbow after just one appearance in which he threw 1.1 innings in an aborted start against the White Sox on April 6.
 The oft-injured Paxton, despite some good results when healthy, has never thrown more than 160.1 innings in any one of eight previous seasons.

 Missing me yet, Braves?
 So asks Adam Duvall, unceremoniously jettisoned by Atlanta after a pretty effective short season (18 homers and 41 RBIs over 68 games in 2020, postseason included).
 Duvall sports a content grin in the uniform of the Marlins after crushing the Braves with his eighth career multi-homer game and seven RBIs as Miami cruises to a 14-8 rout.
 Duvall is the first player with at least seven RBIs for two different teams—one of which occurs while playing against a former team.

 Here’s a couple more reminders that we are not yet out of this pandemic.
-Toronto outfielder Teoscar Hernandez tests positive for the virus and will sit out the next 10 days, while the Cubs are crossing their fingers that they’re not sitting on a potential outbreak time bomb as pitcher Kyle Hendricks, who was supposed to start Chicago’s 3-2 win at Milwaukee, is scratched with possible viral symptoms—that, on top of positive tests from two team coaches that led to the sitting of three relievers who were in close contact with them.
+Toronto outfielder Teoscar Hernandez tests positive for the virus and will sit out the next 10 days, while the Cubs are crossing their fingers that they’re not sitting on a potential outbreak time bomb as pitcher Kyle Hendricks, who was supposed to start Chicago’s 3-2 win at Milwaukee, is scratched with possible viral symptoms—that, on top of positive tests from two team coaches that lead to the sitting of three relievers who were in close contact with them.

 Wednesday, April 14